PawelBor/Year-4-Offer/README.md

 We decided to use Mongo for our project as we will not be dealing with complex transactions with the database.
 Another reason why we chose MongoDB is to learn a new technology and learn about using NoSQL databases.

+###Images with MongoDB
+We decided to store images that are stored on our MongoDB database by creating a product on the web site.

+A common library is available with MongoDB called Gridfs, however we will not use it as we will not be storing images or files that are over 16 megabytes in size.

+Instead we decided to use something we have done in class one time, which is the Base64 encoding format.
+We wanted to put what we learned to practise.
+We select images in product creation using a file picker which filters file input only to .jpg, .jpeg and .png files.
+On the server side the images are converted to Base64 strings and stored in the database.

+To retrieve the images, we carry out the opposite of what we do to store them.
+We pass down the Base64 strings to javascript on the front end and it decodes the strings back to image format for display on the web site.

 ##Collections within the database
 *	User collection for log in details.
 Eg. UserName/Password
 *	Offer/Ad collection which contains users posts.
 Based on Category.